AOT-Technologies/forms-flow-ai/deployment/docker/README.md

         - Run `docker-compose -f docker-compose-linux.yml build` to build.
     * For Windows
         - Run `docker-compose -f docker-compose-windows.yml build` to build.
-*  Follow the below steps for mapping the role IDs. ***Skip this step if the [sample.json](../../forms-flow-forms/sample.json) is already imported and role IDs are mapped in this .env***
+*  Follow the below steps for mapping the role IDs.
    - Start the form.io service.
      - For Linux
        - Run `docker-compose -f docker-compose-linux.yml up -d forms-flow-forms` to start.
      - For Windows